 Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Sunlight, Heat, & Earth's Surface Read-Along How could you walk barefoot across hot pavement without burning your feet?
 Students make observations of the pavement heating up after being warmed by the Sun.
 Then, they design a solution to build a shade structure that can reduce the warming effect of sunlight.
-1.1E Collect observations and measurements as evidence.
-1.3A Develop explanations and propose solutions supported by data and models.
+1.3A Identify and explain a problem and propose a solution.
 1.6B Explain and predict changes in materials caused by heating and cooling.
 1.8B Describe how some changes caused by heat may be reversed such as melting butter and other changes cannot be reversed such as cooking an egg or baking a cake.
 Lesson 2 Sunlight, Warming, & Engineering How could you warm up a frozen playground?
 Students carry out an investigation to test which materials can redirect the light and heat of sunlight.
 (This lesson has students increase the warming effect of sunlight on an area.)
-1.16 Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.
-1.6B Explain and predict changes in materials caused by heating and cooling.1.8A Investigate and describe applications of heat in everyday life such as cooking food or using a hair dryer.
+1.2C Collect data and make observations using simple tools.
+1.6B Explain and predict changes in materials caused by heating and cooling.
+1.8A Investigate and describe applications of heat in everyday life such as cooking food or using a hair dryer.
 Lesson 3 Sunlight & Warmth Why does it get cold in winter?
 Students construct an explanation for why marshmallows melt in one car and not in another car.
 Then, they conduct a virtual investigation to determine that the warmth of the Sun is the cause of the melted marshmallows.
-1.1E Collect observations and measurements as evidence.
+1.2A Ask questions about organisms, objects, and events observed in the natural world.
 1.8A Investigate and describe applications of heat in everyday life such as cooking food or using a hair dryer.
 1.8B Describe how some changes caused by heat may be reversed such as melting butter and other changes cannot be reversed such as cooking an egg or baking a cake.